mpv-player/mpv/DOCS/man/en/options.rst

     *WARNING*: works with the deprecated ``mp_http://`` protocol only.

 --playing-msg=<string>
-    Print out a string before starting playback.
+    Print out a string after starting playback.
 The string is expanded for properties, e.g. ``--playing-msg=file: ${filename}`` will print the string ``file:`` followed by a space and the currently played filename.